An eco-friendly Christmas: less is more

 Here are our ideas for a green Christmas - share yours below in comments!

 Advent calendars don't have to involve several layers of plastic!
-Check-out our fill-it-yourself paper Advent calendar, and PLAYin CHOC plastic-free organic vegan Advent calendars.
+Check-out our fill-it-yourself reusable Advent calendars, and PLAYin CHOC plastic-free organic vegan Advent calendars, here.

 Consider 24 experiences, or 24 puzzle pieces, in place of plastic toys or plastic-encased treats.

 - Buy day pass, annual pass, or just a voucher for a day out

 - Or don't buy anything, just craft a memorable trip together

 - Our plantable experience gift cards make a nice "something to hand them on the day"